f44z/blog/content/pages/about.md

 socialImage: "/photo.jpg"
 ---

-some guy interested in following fields of IT security: Offensive Tools Development, Exploit Development, Malware Analysis, Application Security, DevSecOps, Cloud Security
+Interested in following fields of IT security: Offensive Tools Development, Exploit Development, Malware Analysis, Application Security, DevSecOps, Cloud Security.
+Looking for new projects and collaboration.